 The World Health Organization currently estimates that 45-122 countries have a vitamin A deficiency of public health significance ...

-Scurvy (also known as Barlow disease in infants or historically, as scorbutus) is a condition characterised by an increased bleeding tendency and impaired collagen synthesis resulting in osteoporosis and impaired wound healing.
+Scurvy (also known as Barlow disease in infants or historically, as scorbutus) is a condition characterized by an increased bleeding tendency and impaired collagen synthesis resulting in osteoporosis and impaired wound healing.
 It is caused by a dietary lack of vitamin C (ascorbic acid).

 IgA vasculitis (formerly known as Henoch-Schonlein purpura (HSP)) is a type of non-thrombocytopenic immune-mediated small vessel acute leukocytoclastic vasculitis.